atomicobject/objection/README.md

 #### Instance and Protocol Bindings

-You can bind a type to a specific instance of that type.
+You can bind a protocol or class to a specific instance of that type.
 This is useful when an object exists or is constructed outside of Objection.

 #### Example
 ```objective-c